-Articulation agreements have been completed with most campuses of the University of California (see ASSIST at www.assist.org).
-An Intersegmental General Education pattern acceptable at all University of California campuses is now available.
+Articulation agreements have been completed with most campuses of the University of California (see www.assist.org).
+An Intersegmental General Education Transfer Curriculum pattern acceptable at all University of California campuses is available.
 Specific courses required for major preparation should be discussed with a counselor.

-To apply for admission to the University as an undergraduate, request an application form from the Admissions Office of the campus you wish to attend or from Cuyamaca's Transfer Center.
+To apply for admission to the University as an undergraduate, please see Cuyamaca's Transfer Center staff.
 Submit your completed application and the related materials to the same office on or soon after the appropriate date.